 9. Meet-up groups

 There are a lot of groups on Facebook and websites where you can meet people and find different activities to do in Berlin.
 Meet-up Berlin is a site that I would recommend 🙂

 10. Berlin’s Weather – Just don’t come in April, please!

 Have you ever been to Berlin?
 Would you like to add something on the list?
 Let me know in your comments

 Fiorella is the author of Chica On The Road.
 She is a Peruvian girl, who loves to travel.
-She lived in Bolivia, Italy, Australia, the United States, Canada, and Germany.
+She lived in Bolivia, Italy, Australia, United States, Canada, Germany, and Southeast Asia.
 She created this travel blog to inspire others to travel more and share travel tips.
-She is now learning German and still traveling.
+She is now learning Italian and still traveling.